Careers

 Whether you're seeking opportunities as an attorney or as staff, Hawkins is always interested in candidates with superior qualifications and initiative who are seeking a challenging and rewarding work environment.
 Above all, the firm promotes dedication to the highest level of professionalism in an atmosphere of collegiality.
 We welcome your interest and questions.

 Hawkins is an equal opportunity employer, committed to a work environment in which all individuals are treated with respect and dignity.
+We believe that diversity is vital to the firm’s ability to provide our clients with the highest level of service.
 The firm prohibits discrimination or harassment based upon race, color, religion, gender, age, national origin, citizenship status, disability, marital or partnership status, sexual orientation, actual or perceived gender and gender identity, veteran's status or any other legally protected status.
 This policy pertains to every aspect of an individual's relationship with the firm, including recruitment, hiring, compensation, benefits, training and development, promotion, transfer, discipline, termination, and all other privileges, terms and conditions of employment.

 Career Opportunities